mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Whenever you convert a space into Shadow Creep or summon a Wraithling, instead do both on the same space.

 name:     Ooz<br>
-text:     Whenever this minion takes damage, turn a space occupied by an enemy into **Shadow Creep**.
+text:     Whenever this minion takes damage, turn a space occupied by an enemy into Shadow Creep.

 name:     Phantasm<br>
 text:     Whenever your opponent summons a minion, give a minion in your hand +1⚔️.